 Who is this flipping guy?!

-Andrew Swan just finished year 18 of teaching middle school (currently 8th-grade US History/Govt in a Boston suburb).
-Previously he has taught 6th, 7th, and 8th grade English, ancient history, & geography in Maine and in Massachusetts.
+Andrew Swan is in Year 19 of teaching middle school (8th-grade US Civics/Government in a Boston suburb).
+Previously he has taught 6th, 7th, and 8th grade English, US history, geography, and ancient history in Massachusetts and Maine.